gslack-app/sheet-api/docs/api.md

 GET https://<script_url>?url=/api/v1/employees&limit=20&offset=100
 ```

 This query would return the 20 rows starting with the 100th row.
+To get all rows, you should use `limit=0` as query param and set `limitGet` of resource to 0 in sheet `Schemas`.

 ### Sort